Stygimys

-Stygimys is an extinct mammal genus from the Upper Cretaceous and Paleocene of North America.
+Stygimys is an extinct mammal genus from the Upper Cretaceous and Paleocene of North America and Russia.
 It was a member of the extinct order Multituberculata within the suborder Cimolodonta, family Eucosmodontidae.

 The genus Stygimys ("Styx mouse") was named by R.E.
 Sloan and Leigh Van Valen in 1965.
 The name comes from the Styx (river of hell) from Greek mythology.
 The genus has also been known as Catopsalis (partly); Cimexomys (partly); Eucosmodon (partly); and Parectypodus (partly).
 Some skull material is known, but not much.

 Species

 The species Stygimys camptorhiza was named by P.A.
 Johnston and R.C.
 Fox in 1984.

 Place: Puercan (Paleocene)-age strata of Rav W-1 in Saskatchewan, Canada.
 The holotype for this species is in the University of Alberta collection.

 The species Stygimys cupressus was named by R.C.
 Fox in 1989.
 Remains are known from the Puercan (Paleocene)-age strata of the Long Fall Horizon of Canada.

 The species Stygimys jepseni was named by George Gaylord Simpson in 1935 and Sloan and Van Valen in 1965.
 It is also known as Eucosmodon sparsus (Simpson 1937a); E. jepseni; and Parectypodus jepseni (Simpson 1935d).
 Remains are known from the Torrejonian (Paleocene)-age strata of Montana (USA).
 This species has been cited as a descendant of S. kuszmauli.
 The animal weighed about 90 g.